 - Harbour Air – the seaplane company’s small float planes land and take off from the water-based terminal at 950 Wharf Street in the Inner Harbour.

-- Harbour Ferries – cute little ferry boats that shuttle people to and from different places along the Inner Harbour.
+- Harbour Ferries – cute little ferry boats that shuttle people to and from different places along the harbour.

-- Inner Harbour Night Market – a night market on the main dock in the Inner Harbour in the summer.
+- Inner Harbour Night Market – a night market on the main dock in the harbour in the summer.

-- Legislative Buildings – BC’s palace-like parliament buildings which are open for public tours.
+- Legislative Buildings – BC’s palace-like parliament buildings that are open for public tours.

-- Miniature World – Victoria’s museum at the side of the Empress Hotel that’s full of doll houses, toy soldier battle scenes, miniature railways and all kinds of tiny fun things to look at.
+- Miniature World – Victoria’s museum at the side of the Empress Hotel.
+Miniature World is full of dollhouses, toy soldier battle scenes, miniature railways and all kinds of tiny fun things to look at.

 - Royal British Columbia Museum – Victoria’s world-class history and anthropological museum.

-- Tourist Information Centre – Tourism Victoria’s building that’s full of maps, tourist brochures and helpful advice at 812 Wharf Street.
+- Tourist Information Centre – Tourism Victoria’s building.
+The centre is full of maps, tourist brochures and helpful advice at 812 Wharf Street.

-- Victoria Carriage Tours – a company that offers horse-drawn carriage tours around the Inner Harbour and the downtown area starting at the corner of Menzies Street and Belleville beside the lawns of the Legislative Buildings.
+- Victoria Carriage Tours – a company that offers horse-drawn carriage tours around the harbour and the downtown area.
+The tours start at the corner of Menzies Street and Belleville beside the lawns of the Legislative Buildings.

 - Victoria Clipper – the terminal for the passenger boat that connects Victoria with Seattle is at 254 Belleville Street.

-- Victoria IMAX Theatre – a movie theatre located at the Royal BC Museum that shows National Geographic-style films on a giant six-storey tall screen.
+- Victoria IMAX Theatre – a movie theatre located at the Royal BC Museum.
+The theatre shows National Geographic-style films on a giant six-storey tall screen.

 Inner Harbour Hotels

-Slightly less expensive but still fairly fancy hotels in the Inner Harbour include the Best Western Plus Inner Harbour at 412 Quebec Street and the Coast Harbourside Hotel & Marina which is a bit further away at 146 Kingston Street.
+Slightly less expensive but still fairly fancy hotels at the harbour include the Best Western Plus Inner Harbour at 412 Quebec Street and the Coast Harbourside Hotel & Marina which is a bit further away at 146 Kingston Street.

 Numerous other hotels are also close by, both right in the Inner Harbour and spread out around the area.
 Click Victoria Hotels for a list of some of the best including some fairly affordable ones.